 • Adequate organ function

-• Has an LVEF ≥ 50% as determined by either ECHO or MUGA obtained within 4 weeks prior to first dose of study intervention.
+• Has an LVEF ≥ 50% as determined by either ECHO or MUGA obtained within 6 weeks prior to randomization.

 • Adequate contraceptive precautions